-The Statewide Tribal Liaison Leads, under the direction of the State Office Emergency Response Coordinator, will represent the division on all formal and informal work groups, committees, or boards coordinated by the division or tribes that address the needs of, or services provided to Native American victims of an emergency.
-The Statewide Tribal Liaison Leads will be responsible for communicating with tribal agencies and governments on a regular basis to update them on division emergency response and recovery activities as well as for coordinating services delivered by Tribes with those provided by the division.
+The Statewide Tribal Liaison Leads, under the direction of the State Office Emergency Response Coordinator, will represent DCFS on all formal and informal work groups, committees, or boards coordinated by DCFS or tribes that address the needs of, or services provided to Native American victims of an emergency.
+The Statewide Tribal Liaison Leads will be responsible for communicating with tribal agencies and governments on a regular basis to update them on division emergency response and recovery activities as well as for coordinating services delivered by Tribes with those provided by DCFS.